dukemarty/jsonpluscomments.net/README.md

-# jsonpluscomments.net
+# JsonPlusComments.Net

-JsonPlusComments.Net is a .NET library for parsing, editing, and serializing JSON with full comment support, in some ways not unlike traditional JSONC implementations.
-The plan is to preserves comment structure, position, and formatting — making it ideal for config files, developer tooling, and human-readable data formats.
+**JsonPlusComments.Net** is a .NET library for parsing, editing, and serializing JSON—with full comment support and zero apologies.
+Inspired by JSONC, but not bound by it, this library preserves comment structure, position, and formatting like a pro.

+Whether you're wrangling config files, building dev tools, or just tired of your JSON being a silent partner, JsonPlusComments.Net lets your data speak human.

+> 🐞 **Tagline:** *“Comments aren’t bugs.
+They’re features.”*

+---

+### Why Use This?

+- Supports both `//` and `/* */` comments
+- Keeps comments exactly where you left them
+- Ideal for readable configs, editors, and tooling
+- Extensible for custom comment handling
+- Built for .NET devs who like their JSON with a side of sass

+---

+### Coming Soon

+- Sample usage
+- NuGet install instructions
+- API docs
+- ...
+- and first and foremost: some implementation 😅